 Last October, the Alliance launched a Global Co-operative Development Platform (GCDP) to bring together co-operative organisations active in the development sector.

-After analysing the needs of the sector, the Alliance planned staff training in policy, research, and EU project administration, facilitated by experts from several leading organisations such as United Nations Development Programme, Brazilian science funding body Finep, and Spain’s National University of Distance Education (UNED).
+After analysing the needs of the sector, the Alliance planned staff training in policy, research, and EU project administration, facilitated by experts from several leading organisations such as United Nations Development Programme (UNDP), Forum for International Development and Planning (Finep), and Costa Rica’s National University of Distance Education (UNED).

 The Alliance has also set out a visibility strategy for the ICA-EU partnership, to raise awareness of the co-operative model in international development, using the hashtag #coops4dev on social media.